Shifted Autoencoders for Point Annotation Restoration in Object Counting: Introduction

-We conduct extensive experiments on eleven diverse datasets of three applications (crowd counting, remote sensing object counting, and cell counting).
-The annotation inconsistency issue is effectively mitigated.
-Using the revised point annotation steadily boosts the performance of some state-of-the-art methods.
-The main contributions of this work are as follows: \begin{itemize} \itemsep{0.1em} \item We novelly introduce the Noised Autoencoders (NAE) method, directly focusing on improving point annotation consistency.
-This is beneficial for both density-map-based and localization-based object counting.
+Similar to MAE~\cite{he2022mae} that applies random masks to the original image and aims to reconstruct it, we apply random 2D shifts to the initial point annotations and predict a restoration vector field to restore these shifted point annotations to their original positions.
+While trained on numerous similar objects and their point annotations, the SAE, akin to MAE, is compelled to capture the general positional knowledge and discard the specific manual offset noise knowledge of all the manual annotations in the training data.
+In the restoration phase, the trained SAE regards the initial manual point annotations as shifted points and uses learned general positional knowledge to restore them.
+In this way, the restored point annotations mitigate their individual manual offset noise, presenting more consistency with each other (see the bottom of Fig.~\ref{figure: motivation}).

-\item Extensive experiments across eleven datasets from crowd, remote sensing object, and cell counting, demonstrate the effectiveness of NAE.
+We conduct extensive experiments on eleven datasets of three applications (crowd counting, remote sensing object counting, and cell counting).
+Compared to training with the initial point annotations, training with the ones revised by SAE steadily boosts the performance of some state-of-the-art counting methods.

-\item Additionally, we also validate the application of the NAE pretrained backbone in two counting methods, showcasing its potential to further boost performance. \end{itemize}
+The main contributions of this work are threefold: 1) We present the idea of directly refining the point annotations to be more consistent, which is beneficial for both density-map-based and localization-based object counting methods.
+2) We novelly introduce the Shifted AutoEncoders (SAE), which effectively captures the general positional knowledge and ignores specific manual offset noise within the training data, yielding consistent point annotations.
+3) The proposed SAE helps to set new state-of-the-art results on nine datasets.